 Sessions with this theme will focus on DOE methodologies and applications across all T&E domains.
 This can include test design techniques for verifying, validating, and accrediting M&S, quantifying the uncertainty in live or M&S outcomes, as well as methods for integrating, to the extent possible, all available information, including previous test outcomes, to sequentially update and refine future testing.
 Other methodological topics covered in these sessions may include reliability and Bayesian test design methods.

-Test & Evaluation Methods for Emerging Technology
+Test and Evaluation Methods for Emerging Technology

 The drive to develop new technologies is expanding to more actors with lower barriers of entry, and moving at accelerating speed.
 New threats to our systems will continue to emerge, especially in the cyber space, putting pressure on our operational T&E community to include faster and more broadly-scoped strategies.
 As technology advances, researchers including the DoD are becoming more interested in how machines can perform without the aid of humans.
 Autonomy research includes concepts such as environment perception, decision making, operation, and ethics.